algorithm-helper/algorithm-helper/content/categories/data-structures/trees/2-3-tree.md

 # 2-3 Tree

 A 2-3 tree is a balanced tree structure where nodes can contain either 2 children (called a 2-node) or 3 children (called a 3-node).
 In a 3-node, we would have pointers to the `left`, `middle`, and `right` children, where the `key` of the `left` is less than the `key` of the `middle`, and the `key` of the `middle` is less than the `key` of the `right`.
 Overall, `key` values in the `left` subtree is less than the `key` of the node, and the `key` of the node is less than the `key` of the `right` subtree, just like in a regular binary search tree.

-Since we are always able to maintain balance, the distance from the root to any leaf in the tree is always less than or equal to lgN, where N is the number of elements in the tree, and thus the time complexity for operations like `get`, `put`, or `delete` is always O(lgN).
+Since we are always able to maintain balance, the distance from the root to any leaf in the tree is always less than or equal to `lgN`, where `N` is the number of elements in the tree, and thus the time complexity for operations like `get`, `put`, or `delete` is always `O(lgN)`.

 However, implementing this exact description of a 2-3 tree is difficult in practice, but this can be done using the [Red-Black Tree](/categories/data-structures/trees/red-black-tree), which is modelled after the 2-3 tree.

 ### Algorithm